 The Cisco SBA LAN architecture improves on the traditional design by using a resilient virtual-switch design at the distribution layer.
-This virtualswitch design provides distribution-layer device redundancy by making two physical switches appear as a single switch or stack or by using a single switch with redundant logic and power.
+This virtual-switch design provides distribution-layer device redundancy by making two physical switches appear as a single switch or stack or by using a single switch with redundant logic and power.
 This simplified design, as shown in Figure 4, uses EtherChannel and Multi-Chassis EtherChannel to allow active forwarding of redundant access-layer uplinks.
-EtherChannel and Multi-Chassis EtherChannel (MCEC) provide sub-second failover for failed links and eliminate STP loops.
-The resilient design also eliminates the need for FHRPs, reduces the complexity of the configuration by over 50%, and makes the network easier to troubleshoot, while still providing fast recovery in the event of failures.
+EtherChannel and Multi-Chassis EtherChannel (MCEC) provide sub-second failover for failed links and eliminate bridging loops and associated STP blocked interfaces.
+The resilient design also eliminates the need for FHRPs, reduces the complexity of the configuration by over 50%, and makes the network easier to trouble-shoot, while still providing fast recovery in the event of failures.